thatsleepyman/PyBridge/README.md

 Ensure you have the following installed on your machine:

 - Python 3.x
-- Install the required dependencies listed below
+- Install the required dependencies with the method listed below

 ### Installation